ex-pat ahi poke |

 |

-It doesn't use the traditional limu/ogo (seaweed) or inamona (smashed kukui nuts).
-Inamona has traditional Hawaiian medicinal use as a laxative, so not everone tolerates inamona well.
-Moreover, if you do not live in Hawaii, these things are very hard to get.
-Believe me, I've tried.
-This recipe is mostly from my dad, but I also checked online and with my trusty Sam Choy cookbook.
+This recipe is mostly from my dad, but I also checked online and my trusty Sam Choy cookbook.
 When I was trolling the online poke recipes, substituting macadamia nuts for inamona came up a few times, but I don't recommend this.
 The most important thing is to get the "freshest-fresh ahi".
 Fresh fish, weirdly enough, will not smell 'fishy'.
-Also, it's best buy a chunk of it rather than pre-sliced.
+It's best buy a chunk rather than pre-sliced.
 Air degrades fish pretty quickly into a mushy mess. |

 1 piece of the freshest ahi you can get

-Red onion, sliced as thinly as you can 2-3 stalks of green onion, finely chopped Roasted sesame seeds |
+1/4 - 1/2 of a red onion, sliced as thinly as you can 2-3 stalks of green onion, finely chopped Roasted sesame seeds |

 2T shoyu

-1T sesame oil Chili oil (if you have it) Red pepper flakes |
+1T sesame oil Chili oil (if you have it) Sambal oelek, to taste |

 Cut the ahi into bite-sized chunks.
 Mix in sliced onions, as much as you like, but the fish should dominate.
 Sprinkle in green onions to your liking, but again, making sure the fish is the dominant ingredient.
 Add 2T of shoyu and 1T of sesame oil and toss everything together.
 If you need to add more sauce, add in the same 2:1 ratio.
 Conversely, if you are making a single-size serving, reduce the amount of shoyu/sesame oil, but keep the same proportions.